judgegem/judge/README.md

 judge.enginePath = '/whatever';
 ```

-## Writing your own validators
+## Writing your own `EachValidator`

-If you create a custom `EachValidator`, Judge provides a way to ensure that your I18n error messages are available on the client side.
+If you write your own `ActiveModel::EachValidator`, Judge provides a way to ensure that your I18n error messages are available on the client side.
 Simply pass to `uses_messages` any number of message keys and Judge will look up the translated messages.
 Let's run through an example.

 ```ruby
 class FooValidator < ActiveModel::EachValidator